WooCommerce

 WooCommerce is an open-source e-commerce plugin for WordPress.
-It is designed for small to large-sized online merchants using WordPress.
-Launched on September 27, 2011, the plugin quickly became popular for its simplicity to install and customize and for the market position of the base product as freeware (even though many of its optional extensions are paid and proprietary).
+It is designed for online merchants of all sizes using WordPress.
+Launched on September 27, 2011, the plugin gained popularity for its simplicity to install and customize and for the market position of the base product as freeware (even though many of its optional extensions are paid and proprietary).
 WooCommerce is developed and supported by Woo and includes contributions from a global community of developers.

 History

 WooCommerce was first developed by WordPress theme developer WooThemes, who hired Mike Jolley and James Koster, developers at Jigowatt, to work on a fork of Jigoshop that became WooCommerce.
-In January 2020, it was estimated that WooCommerce is used by around 3.9 million websites.
+As of October 2024, WooCommerce is used by 9.2% of all websites, according to W3Techs.

 In November 2014, the first WooConf, a conference focusing on eCommerce using WooCommerce, was held in San Francisco, California.
-It attracted 300 attendees.

 In May 2015, WooThemes and WooCommerce were acquired by Automattic, operator of WordPress.com and core contributor to the WordPress software.

 In December 2020, WooCommerce acquired MailPoet, a popular WordPress newsletter management plugin.
 Subsequently, WooCommerce launched the WooCommerce Mobile App for iOS and Android.
 The app lets WooCommerce store owners view and manage their stores from mobile devices.

 On October 31, 2023, WooCommerce changed its branding to Woo.
 Woo is how Automattic starts referring to the brand/company, while WooCommerce is the open-source e-commerce platform for WordPress — Woo's core product.